0xm4n/mask_detection/README.md

 - Password recovery.
 User can reset his/her password with his/her email address.
 - User management.
 The administrator is able to create additional user accounts.
 - Permission control.
 User accounts have access to all features except create/delete user accounts.
 - Mask detections.
-Authenticated users are able to run mask detection on images uploaded from local file system or downloaded from a web URL.
+Authenticated users are able to run mask detection on images uploaded from the local file system or downloaded from a web URL.
 - Upload history.
 Authenticated users are able to browse lists of previously uploaded images and their corresponding detection results.